thewhiteh4t/seeker/README.md

 * GPU information
 * Browser Name and Version
 * Public IP Address
+* IP Address Reconnaissance

 **This tool is a Proof of Concept and is for Educational Purposes Only, Seeker shows what data a malicious website can gather about you and your devices and why you should not click on random links and allow critical permissions such as Location etc.**

+## How is this Different from IP GeoLocation

-* Other tools and services offer IP Geolocation which is not very accurate and does not give location of user.
+* Other tools and services offer IP Geolocation which is NOT accurate at all and does not give location of the target instead it is the approximate location of the ISP.

+* Seeker uses HTML API and gets Location Permission and then grabs Longitude and Latitude using GPS Hardware which is present in the device, so Seeker works best with Smartphones, if the GPS Hardware is not present, such as on a Laptop, Seeker fallbacks to IP Geolocation or it will look for Cached Coordinates.

-* Generally if a user accepts location permsission, Accuracy of the information recieved is **accurate to approximately 30 meters**.
+* Generally if a user accepts location permsission, Accuracy of the information recieved is **accurate to approximately 30 meters**, Accuracy Depends on the Device.

 **Note** : On iPhone due to some reason location accuracy is approximately 65 meters.

 ## Tested On :

-* Kali Linux 2018.2
+* Kali Linux 2019.2
-* Ubuntu 18.04
-* Arch Linux based Distro
+* BlackArch Linux
+* Ubuntu 19.04
+* Kali Nethunter
 * Termux
-* Kali Linux (WSL)
 * Parrot OS
-* Zorin OS

 ## Installation

-### Ubuntu/Kali Linux
+### Kali Linux / Ubuntu / Parrot OS

 ```bash
 git clone https://github.com/thewhiteh4t/seeker.git